• Log in

 • Event marketing integration.
 Easily promote product launches, seasonal campaigns, and special events with built-in tools and automated email sequences.

-Constant Contact vs. GetResponse
+GetResponse vs. Constant Contact

-Constant Contact is a beginner-friendly email marketing solution with strong deliverability, an intuitive editor, and useful tools like event management.
 However, it falls short on webinars, conversion funnels, and advanced automation—areas where GetResponse excels.
 Add in landing pages, behavior-based workflows, and social media tracking, and GetResponse becomes the more attractive option.

 “I’ve been using Constant Contact since March 2025 and have found it easy to use even for a beginner.
 The fact that you have a 1:1 support contact and regular check-ins to help get you set up and to show you all the features is brilliant.”